open-ai-robot/awesome-anki-vector/README.md

     robot.vision.enable_display_camera_feed_on_face(False)
     robot.camera.close_camera_feed()
 ```
-3. We'll save take a photo from Vector's camera and save it later for post to Google Vision.
+3. We'll save take a photo from Vector's camera and save it later to send to Google Vision.

 ```python
 def save_image(file_name):
     print('Save image')
     robot.camera.latest_image.save(file_name, 'JPEG')
 ```
-4. We post the image to Google Vision and parse the result as text for Vector.
+4. We post the image to Google Vision and parse the result as a text for Vector.

 ```python
 def detect_labels(path):